 CitySlips are patent-pending, foldable ballet flats that come in a compact carrying case.
 Retailing at just $24.99, they promise portability & comfort for the overworked feet of the everyday woman!
 The best part?
 The carrying case unfurls into a tote bag to carry those skyscraper stilettos home in.

-#1 Tips for Newbies: We know this is cheesy, but just do it.
+We know this sounds cheesy, but just do it.
 It’s so important to build momentum and tweak along the way.
 We also recommend talking about your idea.
 A lot of entrepreneurs are so secretive with their ideas because they are afraid of copycats, but at the end of the day, it takes so much time, energy, and money, to start a competing company.
 We recommend talking about the idea as much as possible, because you can get some really great feedback.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.